 Medical Editor: John P. Cunha, DO, FACOEP

 Rotarix (rotavirus) Vaccine, Live Oral Suspension is a "live" vaccine used to help prevent rotavirus disease in children.
-Common side effects include crying or mild irritability.
+The risk of serious side effects of Rotarix vaccine is extremely low.
+Becoming infected with rotavirus is much more dangerous to your child's health than receiving of Rotarix vaccine.

 Our Rotarix (rotavirus) Vaccine, Live Oral Suspension Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.